Chocolate Peanut Butter Smoothie

 a small clear glass with a chocolate smoothie inside with peanut butter around the egdes and on the top

-If you’re building a keto smoothie rotation, I have a few others I cycle through: my raspberry avocado smoothie when I want something fruity, a cucumber smoothie for hot afternoons, the avocado smoothie bowl when I want to eat with a spoon, and my pina colada smoothie when I’m craving something tropical.
+If you’re building a keto smoothie rotation, I have a few others I cycle through: my pina colada smoothie when I’m craving something tropical, a frozen hot chocolate for cold mornings, and my keto frappuccino when I need a coffee kick.
 I rotate through all of them depending on what sounds good.

 One thing I love about this recipe is how adaptable it is.
-The base is simple (avocado, peanut butter, cocoa, nut milk, ice), but you can layer in protein powder, hemp hearts, chia seeds, or MCT oil depending on what your body needs that day.
+The base is simple (avocado, cocoa, nut milk, ice), but you can layer in protein powder, hemp hearts, chia seeds, or MCT oil depending on what your body needs that day.
 I go through phases where I add collagen every morning for a few weeks, then switch to extra MCT oil when I need more focus.
-The chocolate and peanut butter flavors are strong enough to carry whatever you throw in.
+The flavors are rich enough to carry whatever you throw in.

 How to make this keto chocolate smoothie